team3-haql/haql-rover/README.md

 Select the "Reopen in Container" option from the dropdown at the top of the screen.
 This will automatically run docker and download the container.

-After the container has installed the following to download dependencies and compile the code.
+After the container has been installed run the following to download dependencies and compile the code.
 ```console
 cd /root/ralphee_ws
 . install-deps.bash